 CVV is an abbreviation that stands for Customer Verification Value.
 It is a 3 digit figure marked over the body of transaction cards.
 The primary purpose of the CVV number in a transaction is to secure transactions from a third party.
 The third party is none other than the hackers who intrude into your account.
 It is effortless for hackers to get access to your bank details without any effort.

 The hackers, by using the bank details, can easily transact the desired amount from your bank account.
 To avoid such circumstances, the banks provide their account holders with CVV number to protect the transaction.
-The CVV number is imprinted on the transaction card, which the hacker cannot access unlike the credit card number where it is much visible in the front panel of every credit cards.
+The CVV number is imprinted on the transaction card, which the hacker cannot access, unlike the credit card number generator where it is much visible in the front panel of every credit card.

 The account holder is required to enter the CVV number of the transaction card while making the transaction.
 By doing this, the transaction becomes a two-party authenticated transaction, and a third party cannot intrude on it.